parthmital/PDF-Converter/README.md

 - **Backup important files** before running the script
 - **Review the folder path** carefully to avoid processing unintended directories
-- **Check conversion results** before relying on automatic deletion

-## 📝 License

-This project is provided as-is for personal use.
-Modify and distribute as needed.

-## 🤝 Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+- **Check conversion results** before relying on automatic deletion Feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ---